JamesGomatos/FSBU/README.md

 ### Run this command if windows or gitbash: `winpty docker run -it -p 3000:3000 <container-id>`

+## Step 4: Navigate to Webpage
+Navigate to the following URL in your web browser: localhost:3000

-## Second Option: Manually Install Dependecies
+# Second Option: Manually Install Dependecies
 ## Step 1: Install Node
 Which you can get here: https://nodejs.org/en/